marqo-ai/terraform-provider-marqo/README.md

 ## Installation Instructions

-1. Install Opentofu by following the instructions on the [Opentofu website](https://opentofu.org/docs/intro/install/).
+1. Install OpenTofu by following the instructions on the [OpenTofu website](https://opentofu.org/docs/intro/install/).
 Alternatively, install Terraform by following the instructions on the [Terraform website](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli).
 2. Create a Marqo configuration (a `.tf` file with your marqo API and endpoint details) in a new directory
 3. Run `tofu init` in the directory you created the configuration in to initialize the configuration
 4. At this point, you should be able to run `tofu plan` and `tofu apply` to create and manage your Marqo resources.